Articles

 In the 2010 Federal Budget, the Treasurer announced important changes to the superannuation guarantee scheme.

-• From 1 July 2013, there is no longer to be an age limit on employees for whom employers have SG obligations.
+• The former age limit on employees for whom employers have SG obligations has been removed.

 • The minimum SG contribution will increase from 9% to 12%, phasing in from 1 July 2013.
 The minimum contributions required to comply with the SG law will be: